doesprintfwork/All-in-one-Vanilla-AMD-Hackintosh-Guide/README.md

 ### Introduction

-So, you want a working Hackintosh without any other extra trash in
+So, do you want a working Hackintosh without any other extra trash in your Hackintosh?
+Well, you have come to right place!